Award-Winning DWI / DUI Lawyer in Dallas, TX

 Driving While Intoxicated, according to Texas Penal Code § 49.04, involves being “intoxicated while operating a motor vehicle in a public place.”

 Under Texas law, you are considered intoxicated if you lack control over your mental or physical facilities due to substances.
-This means that technically you do not need to have Blood Alcohol Content of 0.08%, though that is the typical standard.
+This means that technically, you do not need to have a blood alcohol concentration of 0.08%, though that is the typical standard.
 We’ve seen cases where breath results show below a 0.08%, but a client was still arrested because the police argued they were still intoxicated.

 If you did blow or have blood above 0.08%, don’t worry – we have multiple DWI scientists on staff who have extensive training on challenging the science of these results.
 We’ll get more into this later on.